SebaAguiar/About-Seba/README.md

 # 💫 About Me:
-I’m a Fullstack developer with experience in developing web and mobile applications using MongoDB, Mongoose, PostgreSQL, Sequelize, Express.js, Nest.js, React.js, Redux.js, JavaScript, and TypeScript.
-Experienced in using Postman and Git.
-Has worked on projects focused on the areas of Health, E-Commerce, and Gaming.
+I’m a Backend developer with experience in developing servers for web and mobile applications using MongoDB, Mongoose, PostgreSQL, Sequelize, Express.js, Nest.js, JavaScript and TypeScript.
+Experience using Postman and Git.

 ## 🌐 Socials: